Equivariant vector bundles over quantum spheres: Abstract

 \section{Abstract}

-We quantize homogeneous vector bundles over an even complex sphere $\mathbb{S}^{2n}$ as one-sided projective modules over its quantized coordinate ring.
-We realize them in two different ways: as locally finite $\mathbb{C}$-homs between pseudo-parabolic Verma modules and as induced modules of the quantum orthogonal group.
+We quantize $SO(2n+1)$-equivariant vector bundles on an even complex sphere $\mathbb{S}^{2n}$ as one-sided projective modules over its quantized coordinate ring.
+We realize them in two different ways: as linear maps between pseudo-parabolic modules and as induced modules of the orthogonal quantum group.
 Based on this alternative, we study representations of a quantum symmetric pair related to $\mathbb{S}^{2n}_q$ and prove their complete reducibility.